-Remarketing vs. Retargeting: Are They The Same Thing?
+Remarketing Vs. Retargeting: Are They The Same Thing?

 Let’s look at these a little closer.

-Targeting ‘On-Site’ Interactions
+Targeting “On-Site” Interactions

 This is the category often associated with retargeting.
 It involves targeting individuals who have already visited your site.

-They have interacted with your products and services before.
-Or they have taken some other action but may not have completed the sale.
+They have interacted with your products and services before – or they have taken some other action but may not have completed the sale.

-Retargeting to those who have had on-site interactions can increase conversions.
+Retargeting to those who have had on-site interactions can certainly increase conversions.

-They can also help retain those who have already expressed interest in your brand.
+It can also help retain those who have already expressed interest in your brand but aren’t quite ready to purchase yet.

-There are a bunch of ways to retarget.
+There are a bunch of ways to retarget potential customers.

-Here are some of the ways you can target individuals who have had onsite interactions:
+Some of the ways you can target individuals who have had onsite interactions include:

-- Target based on a product that they interacted with, but didn’t buy.
+- Target based on a product that they interacted with but didn’t buy.

 - Target based on how they found your site (social media, a search, or other inbound events).

-- Those on your email list who have expressed interest in your brand, but have not yet converted to a sale.
+- Those on your email list who have expressed interest in your brand but have not yet converted to a sale.

 These parameters can be set up within different platforms, such as: